seamapi/docs/docs/device-guides/get-started-with-nuki-locks.md

 ```

 {% hint style="info" %}
 This guide uses a Sandbox Workspace.
 Only virtual devices can be connected.
-If you need to connect a real Nuki site, use a non-sandbox workspace and API key.
+If you need to connect a real Nuki device, use a non-sandbox workspace and API key.
 {% endhint %}

 ## 2 — Link Your Nuki Account with Seam